donovanainsley/recipe-keeper/README.md

 <img src="static/documents/recipekeeper_amir.png" alt="An image representing how the site looks across varying device sizes.">

 Recipe Keeper is a user-friendly website designed to help users discover and organize their favourite recipes.
 Whether you're a seasoned chef or just starting out in the kitchen, Recipe Keeper offers a platform where you can upload your own recipes, explore recipes shared by others, and keep track of your culinary creations.
+The technologies at the core of this project are HTML5, CSS3, JavaScript and Python with Flask.

 [Access the live site here.](https://recipe-keeper-project-967d6327becc.herokuapp.com/)